dylan-romansky/get-a-job/README.md

 at the time of running the script.
 I am going to start looking into how to connect to an already active browser session so that this is no longer an inconvenience.

+This script set makes extensive use of the modules in my python-user-modules repo, so if you're planning to use any part of this script, make sure you have that repo cloned and in your python path